 Singapore has solidified its place as a destination for the world’s wealthiest to safely store their assets, and with that migration comes more family offices and relevant services for those entities.

-As the world's wealthiest families make the move, family offices in Singapore are on the rise and an increasingly prominent feature of the country's private wealth landscape.
+As the world's wealthiest families make their moves, family offices in Singapore are on the rise and an increasingly prominent feature of the country's private wealth landscape.

 Among the notable newcomers who set up a family office in Singapore are Google Co-Founder Sergy Brin (Bayshore Global Management), Indian billionaire businessman Mukesh Ambani, Chinese billionaire co-founder of Fosun Group Liang Xinjun, and American hedge fund investor Ray Dalio (Dalio Family Office)